Rhnzo12/affiliateXchange2.0/replit.md

 ## Overview

 CreatorLink is a multi-sided marketplace platform connecting video content creators with brands for affiliate marketing opportunities.
-The platform enables creators to discover and apply for affiliate offers, track their performance, and earn commissions, while companies can list offers, manage creator partnerships, and monitor campaign results.
-The application features role-based dashboards for creators, companies, and administrators.
+It enables creators to discover offers, track performance, and earn commissions, while companies can list offers, manage partnerships, and monitor campaigns.
+The platform features role-based dashboards for creators, companies, and administrators, aiming to streamline affiliate marketing for video content.

 ## User Preferences